pycontribs/pyrax/docs/cloud_files.md

 ### Setting an Object's Expiration
 You can mark a storage object for deletion in the future by calling its `delete_in_seconds()` method.
 This method accepts an integer number of seconds after which you wish the object to be deleted from Cloud Files.

-Containers and the main client both have the related `delete_object_in_seconds(container, object, seconds)` method that will accomplish the same thing.
+Containers and the main client both have the related `delete_object_in_seconds(container, object, seconds)` method that accomplish the same thing.

 ## Copying / Moving Objects